-4.1 Benchmark 1: A stable careers programme
+5.1 Benchmark 1: A stable careers programme

-- 4.1.1 The school will have its own career programme in place which meets the requirements of the Gatsby benchmarks, showing how they come together into a coherent strategy that is embedded in school structures. - 4.1.2 The school will designate a named individual (Careers Lead: Craig Brandwood) with the appropriate skills and experience to ensure the leadership and coordination of a high-quality careers programme.
+- 5.1.1 The school will have its own career programme in place which meets the requirements of the Gatsby benchmarks, showing how they come together into a coherent strategy that is embedded in school structures. - 5.1.2 The school will designate a named individual, John Redman, with the appropriate skills and experience to ensure the leadership and coordination of a high-quality careers programme.
 This role is distinct from the Careers Adviser, who provides careers guidance to pupils.
-The Careers Leader may be a teaching or non-teaching member of staff but should have the time, authority, knowledge, skills, and backing from the Governors and Senior Leadership team. - 4.1.3 The name and contact details of the Careers Leader will be published on the school website. - 4.1.4 The school will publish information about their careers programme on their website to help pupils, parents, teachers, governors, and employers understand the offer. - 4.1.5 The published information will demonstrate how the school is meeting all eight Gatsby Benchmarks. - 4.1.6 The school will invite pupils, parents, teachers, governors, and employers to provide feedback as part of their formal evaluation of the careers programme.
+The Careers Leader may be a teaching or non-teaching member of staff but should have the time, authority, knowledge, skills, and backing from the Governors and Senior Leadership team. - 5.1.3 The name and contact details of the Careers Leader will be published on the school website. - 5.1.4 The school will publish information about their careers programme on their website to help pupils, parents, teachers, governors, and employers understand the offer. - 5.1.5 The published information will demonstrate how the school is meeting all eight Gatsby Benchmarks. - 5.1.6 The school will invite pupils, parents, teachers, governors, and employers to provide feedback as part of their formal evaluation of the careers programme.

-4.2 Benchmark 2: Learning from career and labour market information and over.
-Pupils and their parents/carers can access support via a website, helpline, and web chat.
+5.2 Benchmark 2: Learning from career and labour market information

-4.2.1 Every pupil, and their parents/carers, will have access to good quality information about future study options and labour market opportunities.
-The National Careers Service offers information and professional advice about education, training and work to adults and pupil aged 13 years
+- 5.2.1 Every pupil, and their parents/carers, will have access to good quality information about future study options and labour market opportunities.
+The National Careers Service offers information and professional advice about education, training and work to adults and pupil aged 13 years and over.
+Pupils and their parents/carers can access support via a website, helpline, and web chat. - 5.2.2 The school will ensure that pupil and their parents/carers will have access to information about careers paths to inform their decisions on study options. - 5.2.3 Labour Market Information (LMI) will be used to help pupil and their parents/carers to understand the salaries and promotion opportunities for different jobs, and the volume and location of vacancies across different sectors.
+The school will explain the value of finding out about the labour market and support pupil and their parents/carers to understand and access this information.

-- 4.2.2 The school will ensure that pupil and their parents/carers will have access to information about careers paths to inform their decisions on study options. - 4.2.3 Labour Market Information (LMI) will be used to help pupil and their parents/carers to understand the salaries and promotion opportunities for different jobs, and the volume and location of vacancies across different sectors.
-The school will explain the value of finding out about the labour market and support pupil and their parents/carers to understand and access this information. - 4.2.4 LMI will be accessed from a range of sources.
-Including 'LMI for All' which is used by a number of providers, including the National Careers Service. - 4.2.5 DWP, through the Jobcentre Plus 'Support for Schools' programme will be used to provide information to pupils, teachers and parents on the local labour market and employer expectations. - 4.2.6 Good career and labour market information will be used to support social mobility by raising pupil's aspirations and tackling stereotypical assumptions that certain jobs are 'not for people like me'. - 4.2.7 Interventions to address gender stereotypes and raise pupils awareness of STEM careers and qualifications will be used, for example by arranging for pupils to talk to men and women who work in non-stereotypical jobs.
+- 5.2.4 LMI will be accessed from a range of sources.
+Including 'LMI for All' which is used by a number of providers, including the National Careers Service. - 5.2.5 DWP, through the Jobcentre Plus 'Support for Schools' programme will be used to provide information to pupils, teachers and parents on the local labour market and employer expectations. - 5.2.6 Good career and labour market information will be used to support social mobility by raising pupil's aspirations and tackling stereotypical assumptions that certain jobs are 'not for people like me'. - 5.2.7 Interventions to address gender stereotypes and raise pupils' awareness of STEM careers and qualifications will be used, for example by arranging for pupils to talk to men and women who work in non-stereotypical jobs.

-4.3 Benchmark 3: Addressing the needs of each pupil
+5.3 Benchmark 3: Addressing the needs of each pupil